-- 1. No City official or employee or City employee's immediate family member has an ownership interest in vendor's company or is deriving personal financial gain from this contract. - 2.
-No retired or separated City official or employee who has been retired or separated from the City for less than one (1) year has an ownership interest in vendor's Company. - 3.
-No City employee is contemporaneously employed or prospectively to be employed with the vendor. - 4.
-Vendor hereby declares it has not and will not provide gifts or hospitality of any dollar value or any other gratuities to any City employee or elected official to obtain or maintain a contract. - 5.
+- No City official or employee or City employee's immediate family member has an ownership interest in vendor's company or is deriving personal financial gain from this contract. - No retired or separated City official or employee who has been retired or separated from the City for less than one (1) year has an ownership interest in vendor's Company. - 3.
+No City employee is contemporaneously employed or prospectively to be employed with the vendor. - Vendor hereby declares it has not and will not provide gifts or hospitality of any dollar value or any other gratuities to any City employee or elected official to obtain or maintain a contract. - 5.
 Please note any exceptions below:

-Vendor Name Vendor Phone Number

-Conflict of Intere st Disclosure

-Name of City of Ann Arbor employees, elected officials, or immediate family members with whom there maybe a potential conflict of interest. () Relationship to employee () Interest in vendor's company () Other

-\Disclosing a potential conflict of interest does not disqualify vendors.
-In the event vendors do not disclose potential conflicts of interest and they are detected by the City, vendor will be exempt from doing business with the City.

-I certify that the information provided is true and correct by my signature below:

-Signature of Vendor Authorized Representative
+Vendor Name Vendor Phone Number Conflict of Interes st Disclosure Name of City of Ann Arbor employees, elected officials, or immediate family members with whom there maybe a potential conflict of interest. () Relationship to employee () Interest in vendor's company () Other Disclosing a potential conflict of interest does not disqualify potential conflicts of interest and they are detected by the Cithe City.
+I certify that the information provided is true and c orrect by my signature below: Signature of Vendor Authorized Representative Date Printed Name of Vendor Authorized Representative PROCUREMENT USE ONLY Yes, named employee was involved in Bid / Propo osal process.
+No, named employee was not involved in procure ment process or decision.

-Date

-Printed Name of Vendor Authorized Representative

-PROCUREMENT USE ONLY

-Yes, named employee was involved in Bid / Proposal process.

-No, named employee was not involved in procurement process or decision.